Nancy Grossman: Early life and education

 Nancy Grossman was born in 1940 in New York City to parents who worked in the garment industry.
 She moved at the age of five to Oneonta, New York.
 There, she began helping her parents at work making darts, which are three-dimensional folds sewn into fabric to give shape; and gussets, which are materials sewn into fabric to strengthen a garment.
 Her experience in sewing influenced her work as an artist.
 The abuse she endured growing up, including responsibility for her siblings in early life, informed her later work.

 Grossman studied at Pratt Institute and earned a Bachelor of Fine Arts degree, under the tutelage of David Smith and Richard Lindner, in 1962.
-She then traveled Europe after earning Pratt's Ida C. Haskell Award for Foreign Travel. and a John Simon Guggenheim Foundation Fellowship (1965–66).
-The accolades have continued throughout her career and include a National Endowment for the Arts Fellowship (1984), a New York Foundation for the Arts Fellowship (1991), a Joan Mitchell Foundation Grant (1996–97), and a Pollock-Krasner Foundation Grant (2001).
+She then traveled Europe after earning Pratt's Ida C. Haskell Award for Foreign Travel, and a John Simon Guggenheim Foundation Fellowship (1965–66).
 In the beginning of her career in the arts she worked as a painter and a children's book illustrator.

 When she began making art her work was largely collage and drawings.
 She was working in the 1960s, when Abstract Expression was popular, and she was torn between abstract art and her love for material exploration.
 At 23, Grossman had her first solo exhibition at the Kasner gallery in New York City.
 Her artwork included collages, constructions, drawings, and paintings.
 In 1964 she moved to Eldridge Street in Chinatown and continued to work there.
 Her move afforded her more space, so she began assembling free standingpieces and wall assemblages of at least six feet by four feet.

 In 1972, Grossman signed the "We Have Had Abortions" campaign by Ms. magazine which called for an end to "archaic laws" limiting reproductive freedom, they encouraged women to share their stories and take action.

 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.

-Grossman relocated to Brooklyn in 1999 after being forced to leave her Chinatown studio which she had occupied for thirty-five years.EASCFA Exhibitions Her work also struck out in new directions with a group of sculptural assemblages that seem to echo the archaeology and violence involved in the upheaval of her move.
+Grossman relocated to Brooklyn in 1999 after being forced to leave her Chinatown studio which she had occupied for thirty-five years.
+Her work also struck out in new directions with a group of sculptural assemblages that seem to echo the archaeology and violence involved in the upheaval of her move.

+Grossman was the life partner of art historian and critic Arlene Raven.